browserengineering/book/book/text.md

 :::

 Let's dig deeper.
-Remember that `bi_times` is size-16 Times: why does `font.metrics` report that it is actually 22 pixels tall?
+Remember that `bi_times` is size-16 Times: why does `font.metrics` report that it is actually 19 pixels tall?
 Well, first of all, size-16 meant sixteen *points*, which are defined as 72^nd^s of an inch, not sixteen *pixels*,[^french-pts] which your monitor probably has around 100 of per inch.[^pt-for-fonts] Those sixteen points measure not the individual letters but the metal blocks the letters were once carved from, so the letters themselves must be *less than* sixteen points.
-In fact, different size-16 fonts have letters of varying heights:
+In fact, different size-16 fonts have letters of varying heights:[^varying-times]

 [^french-pts]: Actually, the definition of a "point" is a total mess,
     with many different length units all called "point" around the